One of the most challenging phases of Content Marketing is winning the SEO battle. That’s because of two main reasons:

 Search engines have different value signals they listen to, to determine the value of your content.
 They may think you’ve semantically created a great piece of content.
 But are readers reacting positively to it?

 Are you getting links from high authority relevant domains?
 Linking to a blog post is like telling search engines ok I cast a vote in favor of this.
 I like it.
-What about for your affiliate products?
+What about your affiliate products?

-The more the backlinks from other websites with clean SEO profiles, the more the chances to have improved search rankings.
+The more backlinks from other websites with clean SEO profiles, the more the chances to have improved search rankings.

-Adding to this, if readers show love to your content by dwelling more on it, dropping comments, sharing on social media, etc, these all send positive value signals to search engines.Linking to a blog post is like telling search engines ok I cast a vote in favor of this.
+Adding to this, if readers show love for your content by dwelling more on it, dropping comments, sharing on social media, etc, these all send positive value signals to search engines.Linking to a blog post is like telling search engines ok I cast a vote in favor of this.
 I like it. #SEOtips Click To Tweet

 It’s one thing to move to page 1 and it’s another to maintain the leadership position.
 Every single minute, someone is doing competitor research, looking for ways to push you away and occupy that hot spot.

-For that reason, you must be strong to maintain and improve on your position.
+For that reason, you must be strong to maintain and improve your position.
 Therefore, here are my suggestions: